- Hometown: Tacoma, Wash.

-Role: Acting director of civic education, Washington Senate
+- Role: Deputy director of civic education for the Washington Senate

 Skill or talent he’s proudest of: “My tumbling abilities.
 It is a skill that I worked really hard on throughout my years as a competitive cheerleader, and it never ceases to impress.”

 Why did you choose to work at the legislature?

 I began as an intern for the Senate in 2019.
 At the time, I did not have a clear idea of what I wanted to do once I graduated later that year.
 During the internship, however, I quickly fell in love with the legislative environment, and I really enjoyed the work and the people.
 I knew that once I had graduated, I was going to try my hardest to come back.
 Then, in June, I received a call from the director of the program at the time asking me if I wanted to be her assistant and I quickly jumped at the chance.

 What’s the best advice you were ever given?

 I have received a lot of great advice over the years, but if I had to choose, it would probably be that things always work out in the end as long as you continue to work hard.
 This advice alone got me through college.